-As part of our mission to create the innovative medicines to serve the patients, we continue to advance our environmental, social and governance (ESG) efforts, including enhancing the diversity and inclusiveness of our workplace.
+As part of our mission to create the innovative medicines to serve the patients, we continue to advance our environmental, social and governance ("ESG") efforts, including enhancing the diversity and inclusiveness of our workplace.
 We believe that diversity of backgrounds and ideas inspires creativity and helps us create the innovative medicines patients need.
 We appreciate one another's differences and strengths, and are proud to be an equal opportunity employer.
 BeiGene does not discriminate on the basis of race, religion, color, sex, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, national origin, veteran status or any other basis covered by applicable law.
 All employment is decided on the basis of qualifications, merit, and business need.
 Further, we have policies in place that prohibit harassment of all kinds.
 We maintain an inclusive culture where all voices are welcomed, heard, and respected.

-As of January 31, 2022, we had approximately 8,200 full-time employees worldwide, with approximately 1,200 employees in the United States and approximately 7,000 employees outside of the United States.
+As of January 31, 2023, we had approximately 9,200 full-time employees worldwide, with approximately 1,300 employees in the United States and approximately 7,900 employees outside of the United States.
 We have also engaged and may continue to engage independent contractors to assist us with our operations.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement, except as required by local laws such as in some European countries.
 We have never experienced any employment-related work stoppages, we also track voluntary and involuntary turnover rates and we consider our relations with our employees to be good.

-Environmental, Social and Governance (ESG) Strategy
+Environmental, Social and Governance Strategy

 BeiGene's mission is to expand access to high-quality, affordable medicines to billions more people globally.
 We are driven to deliver affordable medicines to all and create a more equitable and sustainable world for our patients, employees, and our communities.
-In 2021, we formalized our ESG function, led by a new Senior Director, Global Reputation and ESG Lead who has led the development of a new global ESG strategy and framework which will be announced in our 2021 ESG Report, published in late April 2022.
-We expect to use this new framework to guide the development of goals and targets for our most material issues, and it will center around five key focus areas that are designed to speak to the needs of our diverse stakeholders.
-Within each focus area, we have identified two strategic priorities against which we will set concrete targets and report our progress.
+In 2022, we announced our global ESG strategy, Change Is the Cure, which guides our efforts across five focus areas: advancing global health, empowering people, innovating sustainably, supporting communities, and operating responsibly.
+Within each focus area, we have identified two strategic priorities against which we have set concrete targets.
+We will report our progress against these targets and announce new goals in our 2022 ESG Report which will be published in late April 2023.